 But “Growing Pains” has taken me around the world and I’ve met so many really wonderful people who encouraged and supported me.
 This page features some of their very kind words and support of my vision to bring astrology to education.

 “Growing Pains” is available from Midheaven Books, Amazon, Treadwell’s (where the book launch was held) and it’s even on display in Watkin’s Books!
 Signed copies are available upon request (send a message to the contact page).
 You can also buy the book directly from the publisher, The Wessex Astrologer who will also publish my next three books!

-Any enquiries, please contact Alex via the contacts page or Growing Pains Facebook page.
+Any enquiries, please contact me via the contacts page or the Growing Pains Facebook page.